minwrytes/generate-grabcar-ereceipt/README.md

 # generate-grabcar-ereceipt
-generate grabcar e-receipt based on csv input file
+generate grabcar e-receipt based on csv input file.
+Use with your own risk